TEALSK12/introduction-to-computer-science/lesson_62.md

-# Lesson 6.2 - Brainstorming and Evaluating
+# Lesson 6.2 - Research and Ideate

 ## Learning Objectives
 Students will be able to...
+  * Identify potential users, intended impact, and possible unintended negative consequences
+  * Generate ideas to create range of possibilities using a brainstorm technique
+  * Conduct user-centred research to understand design opportunities and barriers
-  * Identify factors to use when choosing between project ideas
+  * Critically analyze factors when choosing between project ideas
-  * Rank a group of proposed project ideas using the identified factors
+  * Prioritize proposed project ideas using the identified factors

+---
+#### Emphasize with students ...
+#### Big Ideas - personal design interests and project goals

+When coming up with ideas, personal interests are considered.
+The final product often reflect the "heart and soul" of the designers behind the product.
+If you are working in a group, each person should be willing to see the project through to completion.

+#### Big Ideas - product life cycle

+The design of a new software product progresses through a sequence of stages called the "life cycle", and is often associated with changes in the marketing situation.
+The first step of introducing a product involves getting to know the market, or in other words, the users or potential customers out there.

+#### Curricular Competencies - understanding context, defining, ideating

+When coming up with a great product idea, it is important to conduct user-centred research to understand the needs of the client/customer/end-user.
+This research helps us understand design opportunities and barriers.
+This research could be done as a survey or interview, given to random people, to people in your friends or family circle, or to a specific population of people (like customers of a supermarket, or members of a soccer club, for example).

+---

 ## Materials/Preparation